 - Can bronchiectasis be prevented?

 - Find a local Doctor in your town

 What is the prognosis of bronchiectasis?

 In general, congenital causes of bronchiectasis (cystic fibrosis, for example) usually have a worse prognosis than bronchiectasis developed from acquired diseases.
-However, those with acquired bronchiectasis can have a fair to good prognosis if bronchiectasis is recognized early and appropriate treatment is done.
-However, bronchiectasis is often slowly progressive; those patients that pay attention to getting early and appropriate treatment along with avoiding situations that may exacerbate the disease will likely have a fair to good prognosis.
+Those with acquired bronchiectasis can have a fair to good prognosis if bronchiectasis is recognized early and appropriate treatment is done.
+However, bronchiectasis is often slowly progressive.
+Those patients that pay attention to getting early and appropriate treatment along with avoiding situations that may exacerbate the disease will likely have a fair to good prognosis.

 Find out what women really need.